johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Forward Slips to Landing.md

 	3. Failure to maintain stable forward slip, allowing bank and heading to wander
 	4. Failure to go around if the approach becomes unstable

+### Completion Standards
-### Completion StandardsClient must demonstrate smooth entry into a forward slip, with upwind wing down, maintaining runway centerline and safe airspeed, with smooth recovery from slip prior to round out.
+Client must demonstrate smooth entry into a forward slip, with upwind wing down, maintaining runway centerline and safe airspeed, with smooth recovery from slip prior to round out.
 Touch down within 400 feet beyond a specified landing point with no sideways drift and with airplane's longitudinal axis parallel to and over runway centerline.

+### Required Homework
-**Required Homework:** None
+ None

+### Recommended Homework
-**Recommended Homework:** None
+None

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*